leedthanh/python-challenge/README.md

-PyPoll Instructions
+PyPoll Analysis
-In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
+In this Challenge, I was tasked with helping a small, rural town modernize its vote-counting process.

-You will be given a set of poll data called election_data.csv.
+I  was given a set of poll data called election_data.csv.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-Your task is to create a Python script that analyzes the votes and calculates each of the following values:
+My task is to create a Python script that analyzes the votes and calculates each of the following values:

 The total number of votes cast